miraclousharshita/PendingChangesBot-ng/README.md

-Please check out the contribution guide ([CONTRIBUTION.md](https://github.com/Wikimedia-Suomi/PendingChangesBot-ng/blob/main/CONTRIBUTING.md)) before making any contributions.

 # PendingChangesBot

+> **Note:** Please check out the contribution guide ([CONTRIBUTING.md](https://github.com/Wikimedia-Suomi/PendingChangesBot-ng/blob/main/CONTRIBUTING.md)) before making any contributions.

 PendingChangesBot is a Django application that inspects pending changes on Wikimedia projects using the Flagged Revisions API.
 It fetches the 50 oldest pending pages for a